BaiseeTry/BaiseeTry/README.md

 </p>
 # Hey!
 I'm BaiseeTry 🎮

-**Aspiring C# & Unity Developer** from Earth 🌍.
+Aspiring C# & Unity Developer from Earth 🌍
-I'm on a mission to turn caffeine into code and complex bugs into polished indie games.
+I'm on a mission to turn caffeine into code and complex bugs into polished indie games ☕💻

 - 🔭 I’m currently working on: **My First Unity Platformer**
 - 🌱 I’m learning: **C# Scripting & Game Physics**